intersystems/iknow/README.md

 ## Directly

 The C++ API file is "engine.h" (modules\engine\src), it defines the class "iKnowEngine", and it's main method : "index(TextSource, language)".
 After indexing all data is stored in "iknowdata::Text_Source m_index". "iknowdata" is the namespace used for all classes that contain meaningfull data :
-"struct Entity" : represents a text entity after indexing.
+- "iknowdata::struct Entity" : represents a text entity after indexing.
-"struct Sent_Attribute" : represents an attribute sentence marker.
+- "iknowdata::struct Sent_Attribute" : represents an attribute sentence marker.
-"struct Path_Attribute_Span" : represents a span in the sentence' path after attribute expansion.
+- "iknowdata::struct Path_Attribute_Span" : represents a span in the sentence' path after attribute expansion.
-"struct Sentence" : represents a sentence in the text source after indexing.
+- "iknowdata::struct Sentence" : represents a sentence in the text source after indexing.
-"Sentence::Path" : represents a path in a sentence.
+- "iknowdata::Sentence::Path" : represents a path in a sentence.
-"struct Text_Source" : represents the whole text after indexing.
+- "iknowdata::struct Text_Source" : represents the whole text after indexing.

 "enginetest.cpp" (modules\enginetest\enginetest.cpp) has a demo function ("void a_short_demo(void)") that explains every step from indexing to retrieving the results.